Keyholder Residency Program

 Keyholders work independently, in a productive atmosphere alongside other contemporary artists.
 Artists from all disciplines are eligible to apply; print-making skills are not required, but some familiarity with the medium is recommended.
 Basic instruction in printmaking techniques is available for new Keyholders.
 Technical assistance is not included in the program, but is available at additional cost.

-Participation is limited and competitive.
+Participation is competitive.
 Applications are evaluated by a rotating committee of artists, critics, curators, and art professionals based on the quality of submitted artwork.
 A total of 8 artists are awarded the residency annually.
 Artists based in the New York City area and without access to a studio space are encouraged to apply.

 Keyholder Residency includes: